Data-Driven Marketing: Drive Performance With Customer Data

 Steps to Build a Data-Driven Marketing Campaign

 Now, it’s time to break down a data-driven marketing process into steps and take a closer look at each of them.
-Let’s get started.

 Step 1.
-Define Requirements
+Define requirements

 Before you proceed with collecting data, you must clearly define the objectives that you want to achieve with data-driven marketing.
 Analyze your current marketing channels and cross-reference them to understand what metrics you can monitor.
 You should also set clear KPIs that will help you understand what data you should collect.

 Step 2.
-Data Extraction
+Data extraction

-Take a look at your objectives and make a final list of the connectors you need to extract data from.
+Take a look at your objectives and make a final list of the data source connectors you need to extract data from.
 You can extract data manually by invoking APIs during each data update, or you can find a data extraction tool that will automate the whole process.

 Step 3.
-Data Normalization and Loading
+Data normalization and loading

 For this step, you need to choose your storage solution, which is where you’ll aggregate your future data.
 Solutions like Amazon S3, Snowflake, and Google BigQuery are the data warehouses most popular among marketing data analysts.

 Before loading your data to a warehouse, you have to cleanse and unify it.
 Manually eliminating duplicates, excess fields, and columns may take up too much time, and that’s why we recommend that you use ETL systems.
 While some teams prefer to do mapping and cleansing on their own, experienced data-driven marketers delegate such tasks to software solutions.
-For example, Improvado offers MCDM (Marketing Common Data Model), which allows you to transform unstructured marketing data in a way you need and store it in a warehouse.
+For example, Improvado offers its MCDM (Marketing Common Data Model), which allows you to transform unstructured marketing data in a way you need and store it in a warehouse.

-When your analysts have a warehouse filled with analysis-ready data, it’s time to create marketing analysis dashboards and feed them with the gathered data.
+When your analysts have a warehouse filled with analysis-ready data, it’s time to create marketing dashboards and feed them with the gathered data.
 Tools like Google Data Studio, Looker, Tableau, and others provide you with a granular picture of your marketing performance and highlight previously overlooked customer behavior patterns.
 A quality ETL system will streamline all your normalized data into a visualization tool without any help.

 Step 5.
 Handle Your Campaign